Asyan77/Asyan77/README.md

 # 🌈 Hey there, I'm Ashley! ☀️
-- 🔭 I’m currently working on brushing up on DS & A, and add new features to my current projects!
+- 🔭 I’m currently working on brushing up on DS & A, and adding new features to my current projects!
 - 🌱 I’m currently learning MERN stack, and looking forward to diving into some Python
 - 👯 I’m looking to collaborate on any new projects, reach out to me with your ideas!
 Or if you need help on your website shoot me an email :)
 - 🤔 I’m looking for help with a better understanding of the backend